Flat silicon gradient index lens with deep reactive-ion-etched 3-layer anti-reflection structure for millimeter and submillimeter wavelengths: Design

+While the choice of a parabolic index profile has the benefit of simplicity and no spherical aberration at low focusing power ($R \ll f$), such aberration may become significant for higher-power optics (see Appendix~\ref{appendix}).
 Aberrations in Wood lenses have been studied by Cadwell~\cite{Caldwell:92} and Nguyen et al.~\cite{Nguyen:12}.
-They show that Wood lenses with purely parabolic index profile suffer from spherical aberration.
-A possible solution to avoid spherical aberration is to design a higher-order Wood lens (having $N_i$ coefficients with $i>1$ as defined in equation~\ref{eq:Wood_1}) but it usually increases the coma~\cite{Caldwell:92}.
-To simultaneously correct for spherical aberration, coma, astigmatism, and field curvature, known solutions include curved Wood lenses~\cite{Nguyen:12} and multi-element Wood lens systems~\cite{Caldwell:92}.
-Additionally, other index distribution GRIN lenses can be considered, such as the generalized Mikaelian lens~\cite{Mikaelian:1980, Bor:2015, Su:2017}, having an hyperbolic secant index distribution, and the generalized Luneburg lens~\cite{DiFalco:2011, Zhou:2022, Manafi:2019}.
-While the Mikaelian and Luneburg lenses are widely used to focus light inside or at the surface of a lens and are often described as aberration-free \cite{Manafi:2019, DiFalco:2011}, their generalized versions able to create a focal point away from lens are not very present in the literature and little information is available about their aberrations.
+A higher-order Wood lens can reduce spherical aberration but suffers coma~\cite{Caldwell:92}.
+Curved Wood lenses~\cite{Nguyen:12} and multi-element Wood lens systems~\cite{Caldwell:92} can simultaneously correct for spherical aberration, coma, astigmatism, and field curvature.
+Other $n(r)$ functions can be considered, such as the generalized Mikaelian lens~\cite{Mikaelian:1980, Bor:2015, Su:2017} (hyperbolic secant dependence) and the generalized Luneburg lens ($n(r) = (\beta/f)\left[1 + f^2 - (r/R)^2\right]^{1/2}$)~\cite{DiFalco:2011, Zhou:2022, Manafi:2019}.
+While these designs are widely used to focus light in the GRIN medium itself (e.g., light propagation in optical fibers) without aberrations~\cite{Manafi:2019, DiFalco:2011}, there is little information in the literature about their use with two GRIN-air interfaces (i.e., as a stand-alone optical element).

+In~\cite{Defrance:2020}, we performed a physical optics simulation of a lens of the above design, using the Ray-Launching Geometrical Optics (RL-GO) solver of the commercial software Feko\footnote{\url{https://altair.com/feko}}.
+We took $n_{min} = 1.87$, $n_{max} = 3.25$, $R = 40$~mm, and $t = 7.7$~mm to obtain a focal length $f = 75$~mm.
+In practice, it is challenging to vary the index continuously, so we approximated the parabolic dependence with fixed indices, linearly spaced between $n_{min}$ and $n_{max}$ over 30 concentric annuli with radial thickness decreasing as $1/r$.
+The lens presented in this paper is based on this preliminary design, but the maximum index was reduced to $n_{max} = 3.15$ and the thickness decreased to $t = 2.625$~mm for reasons described in sections~\ref{sec:mask_design} and \ref{sec:fab}.